Charles E W Bean, Diaries, AWM38 3DRL 606/48/1 - June - July 1916 - Part 6

 they said.

-that showed what nature
+That showed what nature

-of a track it was.
+of attack it was.

 We motored on hurriedly